CiccioPatato90/rmse/README.md

 - `algorithm_name`: Name of the algorithm to run
 - `-b`: Optional flag to build the algorithm source before execution

+Output:
+- Will run the selected algorithm and return a basic gantt visualization through the evalys package and a .txt file containing some basic stats obtained by the batsim output .csv files

 #### Enhanced Run Script (V2)
 ```bash
 ./runV2.sh [-b] [-j <num_jobs>] [-m <num_machines>] [--all] <algorithm_name>